Rachael Ray Thanks Fans For ‘Love & Support’ After Loss Of Beloved Dog Isaboo

 Rachael Ray took to Twitter to thank fans for their “love and support” after the loss of her beloved dog Isaboo.
-The Rachael Ray Show host and Food Network personality shared that Isaboo passed peacefully at the home Rachael shares with husband John Cusimano in the Adirondack Mountains of New York State on May 21.
+The Rachael Ray Show host and Food Network personality shared that Isaboo passed peacefully at the home Rachael shares with husband John Cusimano in the Adirondack Mountains of New York on May 21.
 The couple had been sheltering in place at the residence since the outbreak of the COVID-19 pandemic.

-In a tweet Rachael expressed her thanks for the care shown towards her family after she revealed the couple had lost their fur baby.
+In a tweet, Rachael expressed her thanks for the care shown toward her family after she revealed the couple had lost their fur baby.

 Thank you for the love and support.
 We feel like we have a family bigger then our zip code.
 Isaboo passed well and her soul must be overflowing with all the positive energy sent to her ????????????